Rutherglen: Sport

-Clyde Football Club used to play in the area before moving to the former new town of Cumbernauld.
-The immediate area could be considered the cradle of Scottish football, with Hampden Park, the national stadium and home to Scotland's oldest football club Queen's Park being close by to the west as well as Cathkin Park, the home of the defunct Third Lanark and not far to the north, Celtic Park, the home of Celtic – all of which (apart from Clyde's former ground) are located in the City of Glasgow.
+Clyde Football Club played in the area at Shawfield Stadium for 88 years before moving on in 1986, eventually settling in the former new town of Cumbernauld.
+The immediate area could be considered the cradle of Scottish football: Hampden Park, the national stadium and home to Scotland's oldest football club Queen's Park is close by to the west along with Cathkin Park, the home of the defunct Third Lanark; not far to the north is Celtic Park, the home of Celtic – all of which (apart from Clyde's former ground) are located in the City of Glasgow.

-In addition to men's amateur teams (such as Rutherglen AFC of the Scottish Amateur Football League), the town also had a women's football club, Rutherglen Ladies, which was formed in 1921 and played at a high level throughout the 20s and 30s.
+In addition to men's amateur teams (such as Stonelaw AFC (current) and formerly Rutherglen AFC of the Scottish Amateur Football League), the town also had a women's football club, Rutherglen Ladies, which was formed in 1921 and played at a high level throughout the 20s and 30s.
 More recently Rutherglen Girls FC was founded in 2012 and features three age group teams plus a senior women's team competing in the SWFL, Central/South East Division.

+Coats Park, home of Cambuslang RFC (rugby union) is on the periphery of Burnside; the local athletics club Cambuslang Harriers is also based there.
+There are council-run football facilities as well as a 25-metre swimming pool and gym at South Lanarkshire Lifestyle Eastfield (next to Trinity High School), and a GAA field, Pearse Park (disused for several years in the early 21st century), is also in Eastfield.
+In Shawfield there is an indoor trampoline facility, while Topgolf opened a driving range in Farme Cross (adjacent to the motorway) in 2022; traditional golf has been played at the Cathkin Braes club on the southern edge of Rutherglen since the 1880s.

 Notable people

-Several notable persons born between 1978 and 1998 are 'from' Rutherglen as per their birth certificate, but have only a tenuous link to the town due to being delivered at Rutherglen Maternity Hospital which operated between these years;GPs plan takeover of hospital which is facing early closure, The Herald, 21 October 1997Olde Glasgow Hospitals, Glasgow Punter, 15 December 2017 many children born here would have grown up in Glasgow, East Kilbride or elsewhere.
+Several notable persons born between 1978 and 1998 are 'from' Rutherglen per their birth certificates, but have only a tenuous link to the town due to being delivered at Rutherglen Maternity Hospital which operated between these years;GPs plan takeover of hospital which is facing early closure, The Herald, 21 October 1997Olde Glasgow Hospitals, Glasgow Punter, 15 December 2017 many children born here would have grown up in Glasgow, East Kilbride or elsewhere.